 A study of the myths of ancient Greece with particular reference to the origins and nature of gods and heroes.

 This paper offers students a broad overview of Greek mythology, its role in the development of Greek society and the various methods used for its interpretation.
-It explores the various ways in which the Greeks presented and discussed their gods, origins and the deeds of heroes such as Theseus, Heracles and Odysseus.
+It explores the various ways in which the Greeks presented and discussed their gods, origins and the deeds of heroes such as Theseus, Heracles and Perseus.
 Students will also examine how Greek mythology relates to other traditions, specifically the Roman tradition, and will address questions of identity, power and the ways in which particular communities used myth to explain the world and justify their own position within it.

 |Paper title||Greek Mythology|